We know inequalities exist in screening and take our responsibility to address them very seriously.

 As always, we want to continue to highlight inequality issues and circulate examples of shared learning and innovation through the screening blog.

-Please email firstname.lastname@example.org if you have an example that you would like to share.
+Please get in touch with us by email if you have an example that you would like to share.

 PHE Screening blogs